-The name DePriest debuted on the SSA’s baby name list in 1929, and usage peaked in 1930:
+The name DePriest debuted in the U.S. baby name data in 1929, and usage peaked in 1930:

 Where did the name come from?

 Chicago politician Oscar DePriest, the first African-American from outside the southern states to be elected to Congress.

 Oscar DePriest was born in Alabama in 1871.
 His parents, former slaves, moved the family northward to Salina, Kansas, after 7-year-old Oscar discovered a neighbor “who had been lynched and riddled with bullets.”